-SPS 192.62 Appearance and attire.
+SPS 192.61 Appearance and attire.

-- (1) Male contestants shall wear a groin protector that will protect them against injury from a foul blow.
-Female contestants may wear chest protection while they compete. - (2) Female contestants may wear groin and breast protectors. - (3) (a) Except as provided in par. (b), each contestant in a bout shall wear long pants designed for unarmed combat sports, mixed martial arts shorts, biking shorts, or kickboxing shorts.
+- (1) Male contestants shall wear a groin protector that will protect them against injury from a foul blow. - (2) Female contestants may wear groin and breast protectors. - (3) (a) Except as provided in par. (b), each contestant in a bout shall wear long pants designed for unarmed combat sports, mixed martial arts shorts, biking shorts, or kickboxing shorts.
 The pants or shorts may not have pockets, buttons, zippers, grommets, exposed hook-and-loop fasteners, or metal of any kind.
-Pants and shorts shall be approved by the inspector or department representative. - (b) For bouts in which the additional foot and leg techniques under s.
-SPS 192.59 (3) kicks to the legs are permitted, each contestant in a bout shall wear mixed martial arts shorts, biking shorts, or kickboxing shorts.
-The shorts may not have pockets, buttons, zippers, grommets, exposed hook and loop fasteners, or metal of any kind.
-Shorts shall be approved by the inspector or department representative a contestant may not wear long pants.

-- (4) Professional male Male contestants may not wear a shirt or Gi top.
-Shirts are permitted for professional female contestants and all amateur contestants. - (5) Female contestants shall wear a sports bra and may wear a shirt.
-Any padding for a sports bra shall be secured to the fabric of the bra. - (6) No piercing accessories are permitted. - (7) A contestant may wear soft contact lenses.
-No other corrective lenses are permitted. - (8) No shoes are permitted. - (9) No grappling or soccer shin guards are permitted. - (10) No body grease, gels, balms, oils, or lotions may be applied to the hair, face or body.
-This includes the use of excessive amounts of water dumped on a contestant to make him or her slippery. - (11) Petroleum jelly may be applied to the facial area, but only from the cheekbone area to the forehead, at cage side in the presence of an inspector, referee, or a person designated by the department.
-Any contestant applying anything other than petroleum jelly in an approved fashion prior to this may be penalized a point or disqualified. - (10) Contestants may not use any type of grease, cosmetics, or other substance on the body, except that a small amount of petroleum jelly may be used. - (12) Taping of hands, wrists, and ankles is permitted. - (13) Only neoprene joint supports may be used.
+Pants and shorts shall be approved by the inspector or department representative. - (b) For bouts in which kicks to the legs are permitted, a contestant may not wear long pants. - (4) Male contestants may not wear a shirt or top. - (5) Female contestants shall wear a short-sleeved or sleeveless form-fitting rash guard, a sports bra, or both.
+Padding for a sports bra shall be secured to the fabric of the bra.
+Loose fitting tops are prohibited. - (6) No piercing accessories are permitted. - (7) A contestant may wear soft contact lenses.
+No other corrective lenses are permitted. - (8) No shoes are permitted. - (9) No grappling or soccer shin guards are permitted. - (10) Contestants may use a small amount of Vaseline® jelly or other petroleum jelly on the facial area.
+No other substances may be used on the head or any other part of the body. - (11) Vaseline® jelly or other petroleum jelly may be applied in between rounds to address a cut, but may not be reapplied to the entire facial area. - (12) Taping of hands, wrists, and ankles is permitted. - (13) Only neoprene joint supports may be used.
 Metal supports are prohibited. - (14) Fingernails and toenails shall be trimmed. - (15) The inspector or department representative shall determine whether head or facial hair presents any hazard to the safety of the contestant or their opponent or will interfere with the supervision and conduct of the event.
 Facial hair may not be braided. - (16) Contestants may not wear any equipment that fails to receive approval from the inspector or department representative. - (17) Ankle guards that have been approved by the inspector or department representative may be worn.